jdaw1/penrose_tiling/text/postscript_distillable.md

 But, even in the most flattering light, PostScript shows its age.

 [This author](https://jdawiseman.com/author.html) is fond of PostScript, and has done much work in it.
-(Indeed, I maintain and use a [splendid PostScript program](https://github.com/jdaw1/placemat/blob/main/README.md#readme) of a mere 15&frac23;k lines &mdash; perhaps it would be safest not to look.)
+(Indeed, I maintain and use a [splendid PostScript program](https://github.com/jdaw1/placemat/blob/main/README.md#readme) of a mere &asymp;&#8239;16k lines &mdash; perhaps it would be safest not to look.)

-PostScript is a natural and relatively simple way to generate PDFs from a low-level language such as&nbsp;C: it writes ASCII-text PostScript, which is then converted to PDF.
+PostScript is a natural and relatively simple way to generate PDFs from a low-level language such as&nbsp;C: the&nbsp;C writes ASCII-text PostScript, which is then converted to PDF.
-That conversion, that &lsquo;distillation&rsquo;, requires an application, likely to be either [Adobe&nbsp;Distiller](https://en.wikipedia.org/wiki/Adobe_Distiller) or [Ghostscript](https://en.wikipedia.org/wiki/Ghostscript) or an online conversion service such as [ps2pdf.org](https://www.ps2pdf.org/convert.htm).
+That conversion, that &lsquo;distillation&rsquo;, requires an application, likely to be either [Adobe&nbsp;Distiller](https://en.wikipedia.org/wiki/Adobe_Distiller) or [Ghostscript](https://en.wikipedia.org/wiki/Ghostscript) or an online route to Ghostscript such as [ps2pdf.org](https://www.ps2pdf.org/convert.htm).
 For these purposes, any would be satisfactory (but Adobe is expensive).